utsavanand2/docs/docs/get-started/quickstart-tcp-ssh.md

 PasswordAuthentication no
 ```

-We now need to reload the service so these changes take effect
+Now need to reload the service so these changes take effect

 ```
 sudo systemctl reload sshd